Aconitum napellus

 Aconitum napellus, monkshood, aconite, Venus' chariot or wolfsbane, is a species of highly toxic flowering plants in the genus Aconitum of the family Ranunculaceae, native and endemic to western and central Europe.
-It is an herbaceous perennial plant growing to 1 m tall, with hairless stems and leaves.
+A perennial plant, it is herbaceous and grows to 1 m tall, with hairless stems and leaves.
 The leaves are rounded, 5–10 cm diameter, palmately divided into five to seven deeply lobed segments.
 The flowers are dark purple to bluish-purple, narrow oblong helmet-shaped, 1–2 cm tall.
 Plants native to Asia and North America formerly listed as A. napellus are now regarded as separate species.
 The plant is extremely poisonous in both ingestion and body contact.
 It is the most poisonous plant in all of Europe.

 Cultivation

 Aconitum napellus is grown in gardens in temperate zones for its spiky inflorescences that are showy in mid-autumn, and its attractive foliage.
 There are white and rose colored forms in cultivation too.

 The cultivar 'Spark's Variety' has gained the Royal Horticultural Society's Award of Garden Merit.